tmtsoftware/csw-prototype/test/pkg/README.md

 * project container2
 * dist

+For some reason, typing "dist" in the top level csw project appears to compile, but the resulting installation is missing dependencies.

-To run: Open terminal windows in the three directories and run these commands:
+To run the demo: Open terminal windows or tabs in these directories and run these commands:

 * cd hardware/src/main/c; mtserver2
 * cd container2/target/bin; ./start
 * cd container1/target/bin; ./start
+* cd web/pkgtest; play run            # then open http://localhost:9000 in a browser

 Currently this is the order in which the applications must be started, but that will be changed in the future to allow any order.

+Enter the values in the form and press Submit.
+The status of the command is shown below the button and updated while the command is running.

+TODO: Add the ability to pause and restart the queue, pause, cancel or abort a command, etc.
+Display a busy cursor and disable the form while the command is running.